A Diagrammatic Representation of Biogeochemical Cycles

 The rocks where phosphorous being uplifted, with Weathering erosion, the phosphorous is moved into the water supply.
 With the assimilation, the producers and consumers get it.
 When they die, by decomposition, excretion, and decay, it returns to the environment or ocean where it eventually settles down in sediments.
 Which means it never goes into the atmosphere and becomes phosphate rocks which are uplifted again and this cycle takes a long time to.

 This cycle moves from the oceans.
 The sulphur is converted by bacteria into Dimethyl Sulphide which eventually becomes Sulphur Oxide or Sulphur Dioxide.
 Volcanoes also release a Hydrogen Sulphide in an enormous amount which becomes Sulphur Dioxide.
 Factories and industries also contribute to the atmosphere by producing sulphur gases.

 These gases, in the form of Sulphuric Acid and Sulphate, further is returned back in the environment through rainfall.
-Living organisms assimilate this sulphuric rain water and assimilate it.
+Living organisms assimilate this sulphuric rainwater and assimilate it.
 The organisms die, their body gets decomposed and again are mixed into the land or water.

 The Rock Cycle

 Rocks are the most common material on Earth.
 Some rocks are made up of only one mineral where some are made up of two or more types of minerals.
 Rocks are constantly being formed, worn down and formed again.
-This is known as Rock Cycle.
+This is known as the Rock Cycle.
 Though this cycle takes thousands and millions of years.
-Rocks can be primarily of three types, depending on their origin of the formation.
+Rocks can be primarily of three types, depending on the origin of the formation.
 They are –

 - Igneous Rock